gretarmark/gretarmark.github.io/_posts/2023-12-10-Linear-Programming.md

 I've always been really interested in making things work efficiently, especially in designing control systems.
 One thing I want to talk about is Linear Programming, which is a part of optimization theory.
 In this post, I'll break down what Linear Programming is all about and show you why it's so important for creating smart and efficient control systems.

-Linear Programming is about having a optimization objective function that is linear and all the constraint equalities/inequalities are also linear.
+Linear Programming is about having a optimization objective function that is linear and all the constraint equalities and the constraint inequalities are also linear.

 The formulation of a Linear Programming problem is on the form